eldridgea/blog/content/post/webauthn-will-save-us-all.md

 author = "Eldridge Alexander"
 categories = ["webauthn", "passwords"] date = 2018-11-05T20:39:01Z
-description = "Some minor nitpicking around Webauthn and how it has tha ability to replace passwords." draft = false image = "/img/10597406823_e1e624c732_z-1.jpg" slug = "in-defense-of-webauthn"
+description = "Some minor nitpicking around Webauthn and how it has the ability to replace passwords." draft = false image = "/img/10597406823_e1e624c732_z-1.jpg" slug = "in-defense-of-webauthn"